-1. Disaster Services Group and the Emergency Management Core Service Area managers continue to be active on the Emergency Management Council (EMC).
-The Unincorporated Area Mass Debris Management Plan (UMDMP) was recently presented to the council and unanimously approved.
-The EMC Subcommittee continued to meet monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities.
+1. The Department continues to be active on the Emergency Management Council (EMC) and participated in the last EMC meeting on June 26, 2018.
+The EMC Subcommittee continues to meet monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training, and exercise opportunities.